 After listening to both parties, the judge or commissioner will decide whether to dismiss the temporary protective order or to enter a final protective order.
 If the court issues a final protective order, the temporary protective order will remain in place until the final protective order is served on the respondent.

 If the court issues a final protective order, both parties will get a copy of the order if they are at the hearing.
 If the respondent is not at the hearing but is in Utah, the sheriff will serve the respondent with a copy of the order.
 If the respondent is outside of Utah, the petitioner will have to arrange for a sheriff or constable to serve the respondent in the state where the respondent lives.

 All protective orders have two parts: criminal and civil.
 The criminal part of the order includes the personal conduct, no contact, stay away, weapons restriction and property orders.
 The civil part can include orders on child custody, financial support, use of phones and utilities and retrieving personal property.

 If the respondent violates the criminal parts of the protective order, the petitioner can call 9-1-1 for help.
 The first violation of a protective order is a class A misdemeanor, punishable by up to 364 days in jail and a fine.
 Subsequent violations are a third degree felony, punishable by up to five years in prison.
 See the criminal penalties web page for more information.

-If either party violates the civil portions of the order the other party can file a motion for order to show cause to ask the court to enforce the order, and the violating party could be held in contempt of court.
+If either party violates the civil portions of the order the other party can file a motion to enforce order to ask the court to enforce the order, and the violating party could be held in contempt of court.